Author Name | MATSUURA Toshiyuki (Keio University) |

 Abstract

-This paper empirically investigates the effect of import competition on within-firm employment reorganization using Japanese firm-level data sets.
-We conduct a firm-level examination of whether the import competition against low wage countries leads to the shift from manufacturing activity to non-manufacturing activity, such as headquarter services or R&D. Moreover, we explore the heterogeneity of impacts of import competition according to firm size and export status.
-We find that competition from Chinese imports induces manufacturing firms to increase their share of service workers, especially those workers that engage in wholesale & retail, and in other service activities.
+This study empirically investigates the effect of import competition on within-firm employment reorganization using Japanese firm-level dataset covering the period of 1997–2014.
+Moreover, this study examines whether the import competition against low-income countries leads to a shift from a manufacturing activity to non-manufacturing activity, such as headquarters' services, wholesale, retail, or R&D. Furthermore, this study explored the heterogeneity of the impacts of import competition according to firm size.
+Findings reveal that competition from Chinese imports induces manufacturing firms to increase the share of service workers, particularly workers that engage in wholesale, retail, and other service activities.